chidubemokeke/Subgraph-Masterclass--Beginner/README.md

 ## Overview

-In this masterclass, you'll gain essential skills in subgraph development, enabling you to efficiently index and query blockchain data for your decentralized application(dApps).
+In this masterclass, you'll gain essential skills in subgraph development, enabling you to efficiently index and query blockchain data for your decentralized application.

 ## Learning Objective